na-na-hi/renget/archive/ate-incarnation-status.md

 It is possible to make considerable alterations to the target's sense of reality.
 For example, as long as the approximate size, rigidity, and shape of an object is maintained, the affected individual could perceive the object as anything.
 The target's brain will automatically fill in the information to meet the <Concept> the user choses when the illusions are cast.
 However, the more outlandish or complex the concept, the more likely the target is to realize they are in an illusion.
 Once the target realizes that they are under the effects of an illusion, the effects of the authority will immediately end.

->Cursed Gold (1):
-You may place a hex on any piece of currency (10 divinity per use).
-If a person willingly accepts that currency with the intention to keep it, they will be affected by the hex.
-The available hexes are:
-	-Sniveling Gratitude: The individual will be more susceptible to your orders -Bottomless Greed: The individual is consumed by greed, neglecting all other motives in service of it.

->Life Insurance (2):
-You may sacrifice money, of any widely accepted currency, to halt the aging process.
-The rate is 20,000 USD for a number of years equal to your skill level.
-Additionally, it is possible to make yourself younger, at a rate of 40,000 USD per year

 >Regeneration (4):
 You may expend divinity to recover from any injury or from supernatural physical conditions such as <Rot> or <Petrification>.
 The amount of divinity necessary to heal an injury depends on its nature and severity.
 It is possible for this skill to recover injuries to the brain, such as a concussion, automatically, but it is possible to die from other causes while this process occurs.